rituraj1999/somefeak-reborn_kernel_motorola_harpia/README.md

  - uploadtoserver.sh includes the required commands to upload the final zImage after compilation as an experimental build to a FTP server.

+ MANUAL COMPILATION

+The manual compilation process might be pretty tricky, but as time passes you'll get to successfully remember all the steps.

+ - Download a toolchain, recommended toolchains are UberTC and Linaro you can refer to the build.sh file to fetch the currently used one.

+ - After downloading a toolchain, define it in the CROSS_COMPILE variable:

+     CROSS_COMPILE='path/to/toolchain/bin/arm-eabi-'

+       i.e.: CROSS_COMPILE='/home/yourname/arm-eabi-4.8/bin/arm-eabi-'

+ - Now define the variable that tells the compiler for which architecture
+   compile:

+     ARCH='arm'

+ - Clean the source:

+     make -j8 clean

+ - Select needed features:

+     make -j8 menuconfig

+ - Once done, you can now build:

+     make -j8 all

+ - If successful, you'll get a kernel image (zImage).
+Test it:

+     fastboot boot arch/arm/boot/zImage

+That's all I can add.
+Hope I helped and wish you the best.

         Linux kernel release 3.x <http://kernel.org/>

 These are the release notes for Linux version 3.
 Read them carefully,